The Art Department is made up of 2 full-time and 3 part-time members of staff.

 At all Key Stages we offer a dynamic, stimulating and skill-based experience for all our students at Hayes School.
 Students are initiated in 2D and 3D visual language with the appreciation of a wide range of male and female artists from the past and present.
 An ethos of hard work, commitment, and individual creativity is demanded at all levels from all students.

-At KS 4 and 5 students are selected and supported for successful achievements at GCSE, AS and ‘A’ Level.
+At KS4 and 5 students are selected and supported for successful achievements at GCSE, and A-Level.

 Visits to art galleries, museums and student study days are a compulsory part of the creative experience.

-What we would ask of you is that your child is fully equipped with the necessary materials to effectively carry out his/her home works to the highest possible standard.
+What we would ask of you is that your child is fully equipped with the necessary materials to effectively carry out his/her home work to the highest possible standard.

-If you would like to find out more about our department, please do not hesitate in contacting me here at school on 0208 462 2767.
+If you would like to find out more about our department, please do not hesitate to contact me at the school.

 Head of Art